-Organizational expenses will be paid out of Fund assets which will be expensed as they are incurred.
 The Fund bears directly certain ongoing offering costs associated with any periodic offers of Shares which will be expensed as they are incurred.
 Offering costs cannot be deducted by the Fund or the Shareholders.
-The total expenses of issuance and distribution are \$169,558.

-The Investment Adviser has entered into an expense limitation and reimbursement agreement (the "Expense Limitation and Reimbursement Agreement") with the Fund, whereby the Investment Adviser has agreed to waive fees that it would otherwise have been paid, and/or to assume expenses of the Fund (a "Waiver"), if required to ensure the Total Annual Expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, Incentive Fees, acquired fund fees and expenses (as determined in accordance with SEC Form N-2), expenses incurred in connection with any merger or reorganization, and extraordinary expenses, such as litigation expenses) do not exceed 1.50% of the average daily net assets (the "Expense Limit") for at least one year from the date of the Prospectus.
-The Expense Limitation and Reimbursement Agreement may not be terminated before then.
-Thereafter, the Agreement may be terminated by the Fund or the Investment Adviser upon 30 days' written notice.
-Unless it is terminated, the Expense Limitation and Reimbursement Agreement automatically renews for consecutive one-year terms.
-Because taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, Incentive Fees, acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, and extraordinary expenses are excluded from the Expense Limit, Total Annual Expenses (after fee waivers and expense reimbursements) are expected to exceed 1.50%.
+The Investment Adviser has entered into an expense limitation and reimbursement agreement (the "Expense Limitation and Reimbursement Agreement") with the Fund, whereby the Investment Adviser has agreed to waive fees that it would otherwise have been paid, and/or to assume expenses of the Fund (a "Waiver"), if required to ensure the Total Annual Expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, Incentive Fees, acquired fund fees and expenses (as determined in accordance with SEC Form N-2), expenses incurred in connection with any merger or reorganization, and extraordinary expenses, such as litigation expenses) do not exceed 1.50% of the average daily net assets (the "Expense Limit").
+The current term of the Expense Limitation and Reimbursement Agreement continues until January 3, 2024.
+Thereafter, the Expense Limitation and Reimbursement Agreement will automatically renew for consecutive one-year terms unless terminated by the Fund or the Investment Adviser upon 30 days' advanced written notice.
+Because taxes, leverage interest, brokerage commissions, dividend and interest expenses are excluded from the Expense Limit, Total Annual Expenses (after fee waivers and expense reimbursements) are expected to exceed 1.50%.
 For a period not to exceed three years from the date on which a Waiver is made, the Investment Adviser may recoup amounts waived or assumed, provided it is able to effect such recoupment and remain in compliance with the Expense Limit in effect at the time of the Waiver and the Expense Limit at the time of the repayment.
+For the fiscal period from January 3, 2023 (commencement of operations) to March 31, 2023, the Investment Manager waived fees of \$108,153.
+At March 31, 2023, \$108,153 is subject for recoupment through March 31, 2026.